Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 - Most sword skills have been given an HDR makeover.
 - At this point too much to list or even remember.

+### `v1.0`
+- ~90% of all UI Elements have been altered.

+# Changing from Euro to US

+-Changed the folders name from `ULES00850` to `ULUS10297`

+# Know Issues

+-Win condition overlay sometimes not displaying new texture -Chapter titles not displaying new texture
+-Texture pack for ULUS10297- US region not tested (won't be surprised if theres bugs)

 # Up Coming
 - [ ] Further cleaning
 - [ ] HD HDR summons